 Disrupt the circadian rhythm and tumours can become more aggressive.

-For the technically minded, according to MIT News: ‘Within cells, a gene called Bmal1 is responsible for turning on other genes that control circadian activities, including one called Per2.
+According to MIT News: ‘Within cells, a gene called Bmal1 is responsible for turning on other genes that control circadian activities, including one called Per2.
 Levels of the proteins encoded by these genes normally oscillate throughout the day, but when normal light/dark cycles are disrupted, those oscillations disappear.
 “Cells need the light cue, which is like a reset button for the clock.
-When you lose that cue, you lose the normal rhythms in every cell in your body,” says [Thales] Papagiannakopoulos, who is an assistant professor of pathology at New York University School of Medicine.’
+When you lose that cue, you lose the normal rhythms in every cell in your body,” says Thales Papagiannakopoulos, an assistant professor of pathology at New York University School of Medicine.’